Troubleshooting

 Try explicitly specifying the security method

 Recent versions of Windows require NLA (Network Level Authentication) by default, an RDP-specific security method which uses higher-grade encryption and which enforces authentication before allocating desktop session resources.
 If connections to your Windows RDP servers are failing, try selecting the "NLA" or "TLS" security mode within the failing connection(s) parameters.
-If you do not also specify the username, password, and (if applicable) domain, Guacamole will prompt you for these details upon connecting.
+If you do not also specify the username, password, and (if applicable) domain, Keeper will prompt you for these details upon connecting.

 Try disabling validation of the RDP server certificate

 Both the NLA (Network Level Authentication) and TLS security modes involve client verification of the RDP server's certificate.
 In the case of most Windows servers, this certificate will be self-signed and cannot be verified.
-Lacking the ability to verify the certificate against a known certificate authority, Guacamole will refuse to complete the RDP connection.
+Lacking the ability to verify the certificate against a known certificate authority, Keeper will refuse to complete the RDP connection.
 Individual RDP connections can be configured to bypass this verification by checking the "Ignore server certificate" option within the connection parameters.

 Check whether Windows firewall rules are blocking RDP connections from guacd